Opportunity Through Equality

 Our staff is made up of people with a range of skills, training and experience.
 They help foster students’ self-esteem through fun-filled social interactions, increasing their sense of physical and emotional well-being.
 We also cultivate cultural sensitivity by embracing diverse backgrounds, languages, staff and participants.

-Our Program Director, Tala Fazeli, is a highly experienced public servant with a passion for facilitating exceptional day programs.
+Our Executive Director, Tala Fazeli, is a highly experienced public servant with a passion for facilitating exceptional day programs.
 With more than 8 years of experience at the Regional Center of Orange County, she’s worked with many developmentally disabled adults, placing them in day programs and employment agencies that fit them best.
 She currently serves as a board member for the City of Irvine as well as the Irvine Resident with Disabilities Board.

 Since she has worked with over 15 different day programs in Orange County, Tala is extremely knowledgeable about the features of adult day facilities that benefit students the most.